Which of the following processes are spontaneous and which are no... | Pearson+ Channels

-Which of the following processes are spontaneous and which are nonspontaneous: (d) lightning
+Which of the following processes are spontaneous and which are nonspontaneous: (e) formation of CH4 and O2 molecules from CO2 and H2O at room temperature and 1 atm of pressure?

 Relevant Solution